hvilander/talks/README.md

-# Talks

 A place to keep tech talks I am working on.
-My plan is to use [remark](github.com/gnab/remark) to make slides.
+Slide shows use [remark](github.com/gnab/remark)